justmyfreak/justmyfreak.github.io/_posts/2014-03-12-blogging-with-jekyll.md

 ---
 layout: post
 title: Blogging with Jekyll
-description: blogging with jekyll and getting it running on github pages
+meta_description: blogging with jekyll and getting it running on github pages
 comments: true
 share: true